-Escape to a tranquil hideaway overlooking the white sands beaches of the Pacific Ocean at Aqua Wellness Resort.
-Enjoy two days in colonial and charming Granada City while you kayak and zip line before continuing on to your beach retreat.
-The treetop living calms your stress and invites you to relax, play, and decompress in a beautiful rainforest and beach setting.
+Escape to a tranquil hideaway while staying at the canopies of Tree Casa Resort.
+Enjoy two days in colonial and charming Granada City while you kayak and zip line before continuing on to your nature retreat.
+The treetop living calms your stress and invites you to relax, play, and decompress in a beautiful rainforest setting.

 Tour the city of Granada, the oldest colonial city in Central America